 The CDC is one of 61 Federal Community Futures Development Corporations across Ontario and is supported by Fed Dev Ontario.

 The Community Capacity Building Fund is intended to strengthen our communities by supporting projects that:

-- Are innovative; meaning the money requested will support new methods, products, creative ideas
+- Are innovative; meaning the money requested will support the adoption of new methods, products, services and creative ideas.

 - Address local needs and priorities which result in long term benefits.
-This could include creating and/or maintaining employment, strengthening your business/organization, and/or strengthening our community. **Note that preference may be given to applications that address one or more of the CDC’s key strategic priorities: Business Retention + Expansion, Professional Development, Youth Employment, Connections between Post-Secondary & Business
+This could include creating and/or maintaining employment, strengthening your business/organization, and/or strengthening our community

-The CDC has $40,000 to invest in projects and would like to maximize impact by funding a variety of projects in both for-profit businesses and non-profit organizations/social enterprises.
-As such, a maximum allocation of $5,000 will be considered per project/application.
+The CDC has $20,000 to invest in projects and would like to maximize impact by funding a variety of projects in both for-profit businesses and non-profit organizations/social enterprises.
+The amount of granted funds to any one organization may not exceed $3,000.00.
+In addition, the maximum value/cost for any project funded will not exceed $12,000.
 Projects that can demonstrate that they leverage additional funds/resources may be given higher priority.

-Applicants must also demonstrate that they were operating prior to March 15, 2020, as start up activities are not eligible.
+Applicants must also demonstrate that they were operating prior to January 1, 2023, as startup activities are not eligible.

-While applicants are eligible to apply for funding multiple years, new applications may be given priority.
+While applicants are eligible to apply for funding for multiple years, applicants who have not previously received funding through the program may be given priority.